yowcow/rsstools/README.md

 RSS Tools
 =========

-Some tools when aggregating RSS feeds.
+A chain of tools to:

++ aggregate RSS feeds
++ parse RSS feeds
++ process items in the feed